tiyashapal22/test/project/report.md

 	- Use this report to identify consumers of your most utilized backup volume.
 	- A pie chart graphically represents the usage that also is listed in the legend.
 	- This report will help you identify greedy hosts or applications.
-	- This report will help you identify greedy hosts or applications## Monthly Backup Summary
+	- This report is equivalent to the following NetBackup OpsCenter report(s): Top 10 Policies Using most Server Space.## Monthly Backup Summary(700)
 ### Report Short Description
 `Displays the monthly summary for backup.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 05 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 58 Seconds
 ### Report Long Description
 	- When selecting the scope for this report, choose Include Primary Servers.
-	- When selecting the scope for this report, choose Include Primary Servers## Job Summary by Server
+	- If you run the report on the Primary Servers instead of clients, you can avoid having duplicate jobs in the list, if a client is backed up by two Primary Servers.## Job Summary by Server(800)
 ### Report Short Description
 `Provides the number of backup jobs and their status: running, queued, warnings, errors.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 04 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 08 Seconds
 ### Report Long Description
 	- This report displays the number of jobs and their status, for jobs started during the time period that you specified for the report.
 Only Veritas NetBackup, EMC NetWorker and CommVault Simpana jobs are listed in this report.
-	- This report displays the number of jobs and their status, for jobs started during the time period that you specified for the report.
-Only Veritas NetBackup, EMC NetWorker and CommVault Simpana jobs are listed in this report## Running and Queued Job Summary
+	- Correlate the data in this report with the information in the Real Time Library and Drive Status to determine if there are problems with the server.
+For example, if the Job Summary by Server shows jobs in the queue and the Real Time Library and Drive Status shows available drives, something is preventing the queued jobs from getting to running status.## Running and Queued Job Summary(900)
 ### Report Short Description
 `Displays any job that was running or queued at the time the management servers were polled.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 01 Minutes: 03 Seconds